How the Parenting Coordination Process Works in Greater Detail

 • and apply decision‑making in the best interests of the child only as required to give effect to the existing order.

 A determination may be filed with the court and, once filed, is enforceable as a court order.
-The Parenting Coordinator does not enforce determinations.
+The Parenting Coordinator implements and does not enforce.

 Why This Process Works